kosatnkn/neutrino/doc/api/readme.md

 **Generate API Document**

-    $ raml2html ./doc/api/gis-api-doc.raml > ./public/doc/index.html
+    $ raml2html ./doc/api/api-doc.raml > ./public/doc/index.html

-(NOTE: In this case the input would be the `driver-api-doc.raml` which is the main access point for the RAML project.
+(NOTE: In this case the input would be the `api-doc.raml` which is the main access point for the RAML project.
        and the output would be `index.html` which is placed at `public\doc` folder)

 ### API Console